Hong Kong Baptist University Affiliated School Wong Kam Fai Secondary and Primary School: Class structure and curriculum

 Grade 7 to 9 (F1-F3) offer a broad general curriculum with a good balance among languages, arts, science, cultural as well as liberal studies and physical education.

 Students can choose to study either Hong Kong Diploma of Secondary Education Examination (HKDSE) or GCE A-Level curriculum in grade 10 to 12 (F4-F6).
 For Students who take the Hong Kong Diploma of Secondary Education Examination (HKDSE) at the end of grade 12 (F6), they can use the Joint University Programmes Admission System (JUPAS) for the admission to tertiary institutes.

-In grade 10 to 12 (F4-F6) (NSS curriculum), students can choose 2 to 3 electives subjects besides the 4 core subjects: Chinese, English, Mathematics and Liberal Studies.
+In grade 10 to 12 (F4-F6) (NSS curriculum), students can choose 2 to 4 electives subjects besides the 4 core subjects: Chinese, English, Mathematics and Liberal Studies.

-There is one class arranged in grade 11 to 12 (F5-F6) for students who would like to take GCE A-Level exam, grade 10 (F4) students can join the IGCSE top up course arranged by the school.
+There are two classes arranged in grade 11 to 12 (F5-F6) for students who would like to take GCE A-Level exam, grade 10 (F4) students can join the IGCSE top up course arranged by the school.

 As an E.M.I.
 (English as the Medium of Instruction) school, Wong Kam Fai Secondary and Primary School adopts English as the teaching medium in most subjects with the aim of achieving biliteracy (Chinese and English) and trilingualism with the inclusion of Putonghua.

 All subjects, except Chinese Language, Chinese History, liberal studies are taught in English unless you choose English as medium for the liberal studies in grade 10 to 12 (F4-F6).

 Lessons are arranged on a 5-day week basis.
 Some school team training, uniform team training, supplementary classes and instrument classes are offered after school and on Saturdays.